leftfield-geospatial/homonim/README.rst

 Alternatively, download it from `here <https://github.com/dugalh/homonim/archive/refs/heads/main.zip>`__, extract the zip archive and rename the *homonim-main* directory to *homonim*.

-Using the ``gain-blk-offset`` method and a 5 x 5 pixel kernel, correct the aerial images with the Sentinel-2 reference.
+Using the ``gain-blk-offset`` model and a 5 x 5 pixel kernel, correct the aerial images with the Sentinel-2 reference.

 .. code:: shell